linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 14.11.2024 (announcement Web4)
+- 🚀 Expanding horizons, one click at a time!
+We’re building up our presence on Linkspreed and can’t wait to share what’s next with you! 🌐🤝 How do you think Linkspreed can grow?
+Let’s hear your thoughts below! 🔥 #Web4 #Community

+### 14.11.2024 (announcement Web4)
+- 🔍 Ever thought of a voting feature that just clicks with your community?
+We're crafting a brand-new voting system within our exclusive plugin 🛠️✨—designed to bring your voices to the front!
+How would you use it?
+Drop your ideas below! 👇💡 #Web4 #CommunityPower #Linkspreed

 ### 13.11.2024 (announcement Web4)
 - 👩‍💻🔜 Ready for v1.1 of Web4 Lite?
 Soon dropping on GitHub for all our devs to explore, build, and share!
 Let us know what features you’re excited to see! 🎉 #Web4Lite #OpenSource #CommunityPowered #GitHub